collectd/collectd/src/libmongoc/README.md

 # Error Handling
 Most functions return MONGO_OK or BSON_OK on success and MONGO_ERROR or BSON_ERROR on failure.
-Specific error codes and error strings are then stored in the `err` and `errstr` fields of the `mongo` and `bson` objects.
+Specific error codes and error strings are then stored in the `err` and `errstr` fields of the `mongo` objects the `err` field of the `bson` objects.
 It is the client's responsibility to check for errors and handle them appropriately.

 # ISSUES